codecreatede/alignmentGo/README.md

 # alignmentGO
 - a golang package for phylogenomics
 - all the alignment utilites combined with a http server in a single genome scale package.
-- **This single application bring together all the functions i coded previously in a single package.
-By tomorrow, i will compile the final package for the release**
+- This single application bring together all the functions i coded previously in a single package.
 - All single package will be still available from my github repository and this complete package will be available from GO packages. \
   https://github.com/codecreatede/golang-reference-alignment-estimate \
   https://github.com/codecreatede/golang-alignment-block-genotyper-eDNA \